-Tuesday - Sunday
+Tuesday - Saturday

 Open all day 12 - 11pm

-(last table at 9:30pm)
+(last table 9:30pm)

-Sharing Plates | Wood Fired Grill | Cocktails | Wine
+Sharing Plates | Cocktails | Wine

-We change the menu all the time so that it can be as seasonal as possible and work with some amazing local suppliers - everything is from as near to Padstow as possible.
+We change the menu all the time so that it can be as seasonal as possible and work with some amazing local suppliers - everything is sourced from as near to Padstow as possible.

-We serve food all day from 12pm and do several sittings so we respectfully ask for your table back after 2 hours for up to 4 people and for 5 or more after 2.5 hours.
+We serve food all day from 12pm and respectfully ask for your table back after 2 hours for up to 4 people and for 5 or more after 2.5 hours.

 Due to the limited number of tables in the restaurant, credit card details are required on booking.
 In the event of a cancellation or reduction in numbers with less than 24hr notice a £25pp charge will be applied for those who do not dine.
 For tables of 5 or more we apply a discretionary 10% service charge.
 Our maximum table size is 6 (children and babies inclusive)

 In the last 80 years our bumblebee populations have crashed.
 Two species have become nationally extinct and several others have declined dramatically.
 The BCT has a vision for a different future in which our communities and countryside are rich in bumblebees and colourful flowers, supporting a diversity of wildlife and habitats for everyone to enjoy.